Update: Our Google Pixel XL review includes Google Daydream View VR headset testing and details on where to find the Google Pixel XL in stock.

 - On contract from Verizon in US and EE in UK

-The Google Pixel XL launches on October 20, and it’s Google’s smartphone all grown up.
+The Google Pixel XL launched on October 20, and it’s Google’s smartphone all grown up.
 That means it’s more expensive than the now discontinued Nexus 6P.
-These are grown-up prices too.
+These are adult prices, folks.

 It costs $769 (£719, AU$1,269) for the 32GB version, and $869 (£819, AU$1,419) for the 128GB model.
 There’s no 64GB in-between edition, and no microSD slot for expandable storage.

-Not willing to pay full price?
-In the US, the Pixel is a Verizon exclusive on-contract, costs $32.08 a month over 24 months and comes with day one updates, according to the carrier.
+Not willing to pay full price and willing to wait?
+In the US, the Pixel is a Verizon exclusive on-contract, costs $32.08 a month over 24 months and comes with day one updates, according to the American carrier.

-But we'd suggest skipping the contract and paying everything up front for the SIM-free Pixel XL.
-It’s not filled with Verizon apps, and works just as well on AT&T, T-Mobile and Sprint.
+But we still suggest skipping the contract and paying everything up front for the SIM-free Pixel XL.
+It’s not filled with Verizon apps, and it works just as well on AT&T, T-Mobile and Sprint thanks to having both GSM and CDMA antennas.

 - Premium – but peculiar glass-and-metal – design